davidsbatista/davidsbatista.net/_posts/2018-10-21-Neural-NER-Systems.md

 description: This blog post review some of the recent proposed methods to perform named-entity recognition using neural networks.
 ---

-Recently (i.e., at the time of this writing since 2015~2016 onwards) new methods to perform sequence labelling tasks based on neural networks started to be proposed/published, I will try in this blog post to do a quick recap of these new methods, understanding their architectures and pointing out what each technique brought new or different to the already knew methods.
+Recently (i.e., at the time of this writing since 2015~2016 onwards) new methods to perform sequence labelling tasks based on neural networks started to be proposed/published, I will try in this blog post to do a quick recap of some of these new methods, understanding their architectures and pointing out what each technique brought new or different to the already knew methods.

 # __Introduction__

-Several NLP tasks involve classifying a sequence tagging tasks has been a classic NLP task.
-A classical example is part-of-speech tagging, in this scenario, each $$x_{i}$$ describes a word and each $$y_{i}$$ the associated part-of-speech of the word $$x_{i}$$ (e.g.: _noun_, _verb_, _adjective_, etc.).
+Several NLP tasks involve classifying a sequence, a classical example is part-of-speech tagging, in this scenario, each $$x_{i}$$ describes a word and each $$y_{i}$$ the associated part-of-speech of the word $$x_{i}$$ (e.g.: _noun_, _verb_, _adjective_, etc.).

 Another example, is named-entity recognition, in which, again, each $$x_{i}$$ describes a word and $$y_{i}$$ is a semantic label associated to that word (e.g.: _person_, _location_, _organization_, _event_, etc.).

 # __Linear Sequence Models__

-Classical approaches - i.e., prior to the neural networks revolution in NLP - to deal with these tasks involved methods which made independent assumptions, that is, the tag decision for each word depends only on the surrounding words and not on previous classified words.
+Classical approaches (i.e., prior to the neural networks revolution in NLP) to deal with these tasks involved methods which made independent assumptions, that is, the tag decision for each word depends only on the surrounding words and not on previous classified words.

-Then methods that take into consideration the sequence structure, i.e., the tag given to the previous classified word(s) is considered when deciding the tag to give to the following word.
+Then methods that take into consideration the sequence structure i.e., the tag given to the previous classified word(s) is considered when deciding the tag to give to the following word.

 You can read more about these last methods here: